AEADataEditor/replication-template-development/REPLICATION.md

 Missing Requirements
 --------------------

+> INSTRUCTIONS: If the replication package contains Stata programs run `tools/Stata_scan_code/scan_packages.do`, ensuring that you update the global `codedir` first.
+If the data is accessible, add any packages not mentioned in the README to the `config.do` and paste the excel output as a table below.
+If the data is restricted-access and not obtainable in a reasonable amount of time, paste the excel output as a table below.

 > INSTRUCTIONS: If it turns out that some requirements were not stated/ are incomplete (software, packages, operating system), please list the *missing* list of requirements here.
 Remove lines that are not necessary.
 If the stated requirements are complete, delete this entire section, including the [REQUIRED] tag at the end.

 - [ ] Software Requirements